mitwelten/mitwelten-fs22-imvs30/README.md

 This script can be parameterised and has different modes.
 First argument determines the mode.

 ```
- $ ./multiplexer [grid | panel | carousel] input [URL] output [URL] [options...]
+ $ ./mjpeg_multiplexer [grid | panel | carousel] input [URL] output [URL] [options...]
                  <--------- mode --------> <- input -> <- output ->
 ```

 ```
-    $ ./multiplexer --help
+    $ ./mjpeg_multiplexer --help

   Usage: multiplexer [grid | panel | carousel] input [URL] output [URL] [options...]
                    <--------- mode --------> <- input -> <- output ->

+The multiplexer combines multiple multiple input streams to an output stream using a mode.

 Mode:
   grid: static grid of images with X rows and Y columns
   panel: dynamic panel of....
-Can be used with motion (see --motion)
+Can be used with activity detection (see --activity)
   carousel: dynamic carousel view....
-Can be used with motion (see --motion)
+Can be used with activity detection (see --activity)
 Input:  comma separated list of urls including port
 Output: output url including port

 Examples:
-      ./multiplexer grid input localhost:8080,localhost:8081 output 8088 --grid_dimension "1,2"
+  $ ./mjpeg_multiplexer grid input localhost:8080,localhost:8081 output 8088
-      ./multiplexer panel input :8080,:8081,:8082 output 8088 --cycle --width 800
+  $ ./mjpeg_multiplexer panel input :8080,:8081,:8082 output 8088 --panel_cycle --width 800
-      ./multiplexer carousel input 192.168.0.1:8080 192.168.0.2:8081 output 8088 --motion
+  $ ./mjpeg_multiplexer carousel input 192.168.0.1:8080 192.168.0.2:8081 output 8088 --activity

 Options:
   --grid_dimension [list]          Comma separated list of the number of cells in the grid mode, eg. '--grid_dimension "3,2"'
-     --motion                         Enables motion detection to focus the most active frame on selected mode
+  --activity                       Enables activity detection to focus the most active frame on selected mode
-     --cycle                          Enables cycling of the panel layout, see also [--duration]
+  --panel_cycle                    Enables cycling of the panel layout, see also [--duration]
   --duration [number]              Duration in seconds before changing the layout (panel and carousel only) [default: 15]
-     --width [number]                 Output width in pixel, the height will be adjusted accordingly if not specified using [--height] [default: -1]
+  --width [number]                 Total output width in pixel
-     --height [number of number]      Output height in pixel, the width will be adjusted accordingly if not specified using [--width][default: -1]
+  --height [number of number]      Total output height in pixel
+  => if only the height or width is specified, the other will be adjusted with regards to the ascpect ratio
   --ignore_aspect_ratio            Stretches the frames instead of adding a letterbox on resize
   --framerate [number]             Limit the output framerate per second
   --quality [number]               Output jpeg quality in percentage [default: 80]
   --use_auth                       Use Authentication
   --show_border                    Enables a border in the grid and panel layout between the images
   --show_label                     Show label for input streams
-     --labels [list]                  Comma separated list of names to show instead of the camera input url, eg. '--labels "label 1, label 2"'
+  --labels [list]                  Comma separated list of alternative label text, eg. '--labels "label 1, label 2"'
   --label_font_size [number]       Input label font size in pixel [default: 32]
   --log_fps                        Logs the current FPS
   -v --version                     Shows version.
   -h --help                        Shows this screen

+Authentication to connect to mjpeg_streamer streams secured by credentials can be enabled using the [--use_auth] flag.
+Add the credentials to the 'authentication.json' file.
+See 'authentication_example.json' as an example.`
 ```

 ## Examples

-TODO update

-- Output stream (grid):
+- Grid
     ```
-    $ ./mjpeg_multiplexer input :8080,:8081,:8082,:8083 output 8088 --grid_dimension 2,2
+    $ ./mjpeg_multiplexer input :8080,:8081,:8082,:8083 output 8088 --grid_dimension 2,2 --width 1280
     ```

-- Output stream (panel with activity):
+- Panel (with `--activity` and custom labels)
     ```
-    $ ./mjpeg_multiplexer panel input :8080,:8081,:8082,:8083,:8084 output 8088 --activity --log_fps --debug --show_label
+    $ ./mjpeg_multiplexer panel input :8080,:8081,:8082,:8083,:8084 output 8088 --quality 100 --activity --log_fps --show_label --labels "Wild-Cam 1,Wild-Cam 2,Sea-Cam 1,Sea-Cam 2"
     ```

-- Output stream (carousel):
+- Carousel (with passthrough for high fps)
     ```
-    $ carousel input :8080,:8081,:8082,:8083,:8084 output 8088 --framerate 20 --log_fps"
+    $ ./mjpeg_multiplexer carousel input :8080,:8081,:8082,:8083,:8084 output 8088"
+    ```